LabShengLi/nanome/docs/Usage.md

    --dsname TestData -profile winter
 ```

-All tools's methlation calling and evaluation results will be output to `outputs` folder below.
+All tools's methlation calling and evaluation results will be output to `outputs` folder by default below.

 ```angular2html
 tree outputs/TestData-methylation-callings